 Explore the Beautiful Caribbean Rosario Islands from Cartagena

-One of favourite day trips from Cartagena for Nomadic Boys, Stefan and Sebastien is to the beautiful Caribbean Rosario islands.
+One of the favourite day trips from Cartagena for Nomadic Boys, Stefan and Sebastien is to the beautiful Caribbean Rosario islands.
+This is probably the most popular of boat trips from Cartagena.
 You can read more about their explorations in their Cartagena Gay Guide.

 The Rosario is located around 100km from Cartagena and takes around 1-2 hours to reach it by boat.
 As such it can easily be visited as part of a day trip.
 It’s the perfect places to come to find secluded white sandy beaches and of course to enjoy the warm Caribbean waters.
 The coral is very much alive, which also makes it ideal for snorkelling.
-You can book a private speedboat trip to the Rosario Islands now!
+You can book a private speedboat Rosario Islands day trip from Cartagena now!

 Explore Santa Marta from Cartagena